natriarchy/misc/README.md

 # misc
-Some Scripts I've used and keep as a reference for future work.
+Some Python scripts I've used and keep as a reference for future work.

 ## ArcGIS Pro Custom Python Tool: [Select Layer from Text Array](ArcGIS_Tool_SelectLayerTextArray.py)
 Main purpose is to tie additional parcels that are referenced by a board application or ownership record to the primary parcel.
 Especially when the additional parcels are referenced in a one field as a text list.
 A screenshot of the tool it generates is [here](ArcGISCustomTool.png)